KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 <!--need link to next section, when it's available -->

-Experienced C/C++ developers who are familiar with blockchain technology, but are unfamiliar with the CC framework, may find the following conceptual content useful in deciding whether the framework is appropriate for their needs.

 If the developer needs more experience with blockchain technology, the Komodo team recommends that they first study the seminal textbook, [Mastering Bitcoin,](https://bitcoinbook.info/) before approaching the CC framework.

 Also, experienced developers who write in other languages, such as Python, JavaScript, or Solidity, may find value in skimming this discussion to understand key concepts at a high level.
 At this time, the CC framework has not expanded to include other languages, but Komodo may change this offering in the forseeable future.